What Has the United States Learned About the Role of Public Health as a Result of COVID?

 About the Author

-Gail R. Wilensky, PhD, is an economist and senior fellow at Project HOPE, an international health foundation.
-She directed the Medicare and Medicaid programs and served in the White House as a senior adviser on health and welfare issues to President Georege HW Bush.
+Gail R. Wilensky, PhD, was an economist and senior fellow at Project HOPE, an international health foundation.
+She directed the Medicare and Medicaid programs and served in the White House as a senior adviser on health and welfare issues to President George H.W.
+Bush.
 She was also the first chair of the Medicare Payment Advisory Commission.
-Her expertise is on strategies to reform health care, with particular emphasis on Medicare, comparative effectiveness research, and military health care.
-Wilensky currently serves as a trustee of the Combined Benefits Fund of the United Mine Workers of America and the National Opinion Research Center, is on the Board of Regents of the Uniformed Services University of the Health Sciences (USUHS) and the Board of Directors of the Geisinger Health System Foundation, United Health Group, Quest Diagnostics and Brainscope.
-She is an elected member of the Institute of Medicine, served two terms on its governing council and chaired the Healthcare Services Board.
-She is a former chair of the board of directors of Academy Health, a former trustee of the American Heart Association and a current or former director of numerous other non-profit organizations.
-She received a bachelor’s degree in psychology and a PhD in economics at the University of Michigan and has received several honorary degrees.
+She had expertise on strategies to reform health care, with particular emphasis on Medicare, comparative effectiveness research, and military health care.
+Wilensky served as a trustee of the Combined Benefits Fund of the United Mine Workers of America and the National Opinion Research Center, on the Board of Regents of the Uniformed Services University of the Health Sciences (USUHS), and the Board of Directors of the Geisinger Health System Foundation, United Health Group, Quest Diagnostics, and Brainscope.
+She was an elected member of the Institute of Medicine, served two terms on its governing council, and chaired the Healthcare Services Board.
+She was a former chair of the board of directors of Academy Health, a former trustee of the American Heart Association, and a director of numerous other non-profit organizations.
+She received a bachelor’s degree in psychology and a PhD in economics at the University of Michigan and had several honorary degrees.
+July 2024

 See Full Bio